-By signing up for this course, you have indicated to me that you will meet the attendance requirements for the course.
-If you are unable to attend class when it is scheduled to meet, you should drop the course now.
+By returning to class on Day 2 of the term, you have indicated to me that you will meet the attendance requirements for the course.
+If you are unable to consistently attend class when we are scheduled to meet, you should drop the course now.